 I’ve been coming across a lot of posts recently claiming that ADHD can be cured.
 It can’t be.
-Not anymore than a withered limb can be cured.
+Not any more than a withered limb can be cured.

 If you see someone claiming to be able to cure ADHD (or autism, for that matter), run the other way.
 They’re a charlatan and they are willing to take your money based solely on false hopes.

 I’ve seen claims that everything from essential oils to supplements to biofeedback can cure ADHD; none of which can.
 They may mitigate symptoms, but they’re no cure.
-The people selling them are just using the word cure to prey on the frustration and fear of those suffering with the disorder.
+The people selling them are just using the word cure to prey on the frustration and fear of those suffering from the disorder.

 ADHD is a neurological disorder characterized by low levels of the neurotransmitters norepinephrine and dopamine, as well as poor development of the brain’s prefrontal cortex, and executive function system.
 Curing it would require altering the brain and the way it produces chemicals.
 Despite the incredible things we’re learning about neuroplasticity, we can’t do that yet.

 What we can do with ADHD is manage it.
 In some cases, can manage it so well that it may seem like the person is so minimally impacted by their symptoms that that may seem to have been cured.
 They aren’t.
 Much like a recovering alcoholic can go years without a drink and then some random life event can cause them to return to the bottle, a person with ADHD who is managing their symptoms like a pro can easily fall off that wagon should their situation change.
 Marriage, the birth of a child, a death in the family, a change in job status, all of these are common triggers for ADHD.
 Indeed, those who get diagnosed later in life often report that they were going along just fine until one of these events threw their life into a tailspin of uncontrolled emotions, unfocused disorganization, and unremitting procrastination.

 So what, then, can we do to mitigate symptoms?